juanisimus/juanisimus/readme.md

 * In the middle future I would like to become a Data Scientist, but I'm still need to dominate some technologies.

-* During mi free time I like to practice English, read books, play videogames, travel and play guitar
+* During my spare time I like to practice English, read books, play videogames, travel and play guitar

 * Please have a look at my **CV** where you can find more information.